Ancava2000/Ancava2000/README.md

 # $\color{Lavender}{ANA\ CARRO\ || CYBERSECURITY}$ 💻🔐
 👋 Hello everyone!
 I’m Ana Carro, a criminologist graduate with a profound passion for cybersecurity.
 Being 23 years old, I'm still in for a long learning path, where I aspire to master multiple softwares to help protect essential online data.
+Actually, I'm studying in the prestigious 42Campus in Spain.
-## $\color{Lavender}{INTERESTS}$
+## $\color{Lavender}{Interests}$
+- **Kali Linux**
+- Forensics
+- Ethical Hacking
+- CTF
+- IA and Cloud

 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...